conyema/kenyan-accident-etl/README.md

 # kenyan-accident-etl
-Scrape historical kenyan accident archives and aggregate it with current data from the Road Transport Authority
+Scrape historical kenyan accident data from web archives and aggregate it with current data from the Road Transport Authority(RTA)